 Is an ERP a smart choice for a small manufacturing company?

 Suppose you are an owner of a fast-growing manufacturing business you want to keep up with the company needs.
 You picture yourself as a successful businessman thriving over rivals, leading your manufacturing company into changes and the digital revolution.
 As a manager, you wish to be like a magician performing in front of the cheering crowd of spectators.
 The wizard pulls stunt after stunt, and the audience admires his dexterity and mastery.
 He expertly deals cards in the centre of the stage, and although you don’t believe in magic, nonetheless, feel charmed by his performance.
-When you think it’s the end of the show, he still manages to surprise you with having an ace upon his sleeve and gathers a round of applause.
+Then, when you think it’s the end of the show, he still manages to surprise you with having an ace upon his sleeve and gathers a round of applause.

 You might ask, what’s this got to do with production scheduling and the choice of online software?
 Managing manufacture is a serious business, after all, not just tricks and fun.
 Well, let me explain the analogy and show you that having the upper hand proves very practical, in both cases: magician’s performance and surpassing your manufacturing rivals.
 Thanks to easy-to-use online management software, you can take the centre of the stage and deal with all the cards.
 How is that possible?
 Read on.